Do at least one of the following:

 Then freewrite tentative answers to these questions:

-- What do you need to do to finish?
+- What do you still want to do to your narrative?

 - What large (global, chapter-level) changes do you need to make first?
 Second?

 - What worries you about your opening?
 Your middle?
 Your conclusion?